TareqIbrahim04/To-Do-List-RESTful-Web-App/README.md

 ## ✨ Features
 - Based on concept of REST Api
 - Uses JWT Authentication and Authorization for security
+- Tested with Unit Testing (Mockito & JUnit5)

 ## How To Use